-You can also visit Aguinid Falls from Moalboal, which is 56km away and this drive takes around one hour and twenty minutes.
+You can also visit Aguinid Waterfalls from Moalboal, which is 56km away and this drive takes around one hour and twenty minutes.

-The best way to reach Aguinid Falls is to rent a scooter in Oslob or Moalboal and make your own way over to these falls in Samboan.
+The best way to get here is to rent a scooter in Oslob or Moalboal and make your own way over to these falls in Samboan.

-Scooter rental in the Philippines generally costs around 400 pesos per day.
+Scooter rental in the Philippines generally costs around 400 pesos per day with a full tank of gas.
 There are many scooter rental stores located in Moalboal and Oslob where you can get your hands on some wheels.

 Alternatively, you can rent a car for the time you plan to spend in Cebu and travel around the island at your own pace.

-In recent years the entrance fee for Aguinid Falls was 60 pesos but as of July 2019, the price has increased.
+In recent years the entrance fee was 60 pesos but as of July 2019, the price has increased.

-The new entrance fee to Aguinid Falls Samboan is 300 pesos which includes compulsory safety equipment (wet shoes, helmet and life jacket), two guides and also the tip for the guides.
+The new entrance fee is 300 pesos which includes compulsory safety equipment (wet shoes, helmet, and a life jacket), two guides, and also the tip for the guides.

-It’s definitely not the cheapest waterfall I’ve been to but the money spent was well worth the adventure!
+It’s not the cheapest waterfall I’ve been to but the money spent was definitely worth the adventure!

-I would advise leaving your non-waterproof belongings and valuables with the staff at the front entrance as you will get super wet on the Aguinid Falls adventure.
-Don’t worry, it is perfectly safe and they will take good care of your items.
+I would advise leaving your non-waterproof belongings and valuables with the staff at the front entrance as you will get super wet on the adventure.
+Don’t worry, it’s perfectly safe and they will take good care of your items.

-I always carry a waterproof dry bag with me especially on these waterfall adventures and I was able to put my Sony a7ii camera and lenses inside.
-I also use a GoPro Hero 8 which is completely waterproof.
+I always carry a waterproof dry bag with me, especially on these waterfall adventures and I was able to put my Canon camera inside to keep it dry.
+I also use a GoPro HERO 11 which is completely waterproof.